SF-WDI-LABS/tdd-roman-numerals/README.md

 > When _pair programming_ one strategy is to play "ping pong".
 One person writes the test, the other person writes code to pass it.
 Then you switch roles.

 ## Setup
 Before you can start writing tests, you need to setup the RSpec test suite in your project.
-Please follow the official [setup instructions](https://relishapp.com/rspec/docs/gettingstarted).

-At a minimum, you will need to install and configure the following gems: `rspec`, `rspec-core`, `rspec-expectations`.
-(That means you should have a `Gemfile`!).
+Please follow the official [setup instructions](https://relishapp.com/rspec/docs/gettingstarted) to install and configure the `rspec` gem (that means you should have a `Gemfile`!), and setup your first test.

-Your tests or "specs" will live in a `/specs` folder.
-Since we are testing our `Converter` class which lives in `converter.rb`, we will name our spec "/specs/converter_spec.rb".
+We recommend you save your tests or "specs" in a `/specs` folder.
+Since we are testing our `Converter` class which lives in `converter.rb`, we will name our spec file "/specs/converter_spec.rb" to match.

 > Make sure you are in the _root_ of your project when you run the `rspec` command!

 #### Writing Expectations
-You will need to familiarize yourself with the "built-in matchers" included in the `rspec-expectations` library:
+You will need to familiarize yourself with the "built-in matchers" included in the dependent `rspec-expectations` library:
 * http://www.rubydoc.info/gems/rspec-expectations/frames#Equivalence
 * http://www.rubydoc.info/gems/rspec-expectations/frames#Comparisons